Decimal time: Representation

 Sometimes in official records, decimal hours were divided into tenths, or décimes, instead of minutes.
 One décime is equal to 10 decimal minutes, which is nearly equal to a quarter-hour (15 minutes) in standard time.
 Thus, "five hours two décimes" equals 5.2 decimal hours, roughly 12:30 p.m. in standard time.
+One hundredth of a decimal second was a decimal tierce.